stephenh/tessell/docs/viewgeneration.md

 View Generation
 ===============

-One of the main ways `gwt-mpv` reduces GWT/MVP-related boilerplate is by using UiBinder `ui.xml` files as the single source of the view and then generating the derivative boilerplate Java code.
+One of the main ways Tessell reduces MVP-related boilerplate is by using UiBinder `ui.xml` files as the single source of the view and then generating the derivative boilerplate Java code.

 This frees the developer from making tedious modifications to multiple files for each UI element.